 In 2015, Nate and Stacey Freitag started Free Day Popcorn Company to provide consumers with the freshest popcorn available.
 The company name comes from the Freitags' last name.
 Freitag in German is Friday or literally, "frei" = "free" and "tag" = "day".

-Early 2015, Nate researched high quality popcorn seed and rented a couple acres from his parents' farm in rural Byron, Nebraska.
+Early 2015, Nate researched high quality popcorn seed and rented a couple acres from his parents' farm near rural Byron, Nebraska.
 This fledgling new venture has become a labor of love for the Freitags.

 Unlike commercial processors who may store popcorn for up 18 months before it reaches the package, we only sell the current year's harvest.
 We guarantee that it's the freshest popcorn you can buy - we print the harvest date on each bag.